elunna/nerfhack-changelog/README.md

 ### Valkyrie
 * Valkyries can pacify and tame winter wolves/cubs with food as if they were a domestic animal.
-* More fire traps appear on quest
+* More fire traps appear on their quest
-* Valks can reach master in shield skill.
+* Valks can reach master in shield skill
 * Valks can reach Master skill in hammer

 ### Wizard